 After a bit of a break, I’m back to doing my issue-by-issue Amazing Stories retrospective.
 This time I’m taking a trip to June 1928, where red planets, golden girls and blue dimensions are the hot topics of the month…

 My series of Hugo Award reviews for WWAC draws to a close with a look at the final three contenders for Best Novel.
 Earth faces destruction three times — but at least we can still calculate stars, launch an Exodus fleet, or perhaps even take part in an intergalactic song contest…

-Lately I’ve been listening to YouTube sermons by Father Chad Ripperger where he talks about his experiences as an exorcist.
+Lately I’ve been listening to YouTube sermons by Father Chad Ripperger about his experiences as an exorcist.
 They’re quite remarkable.
 Here’s a typical excerpt where he discusses video games, Harry Potter, and people being prevented from entering the priesthood by Loki:

 This witchcraft is finding itself not just among girls in Catholic high schools, it’s finding itself in video games.
 If you pay close attention to it, the guys making the video games today are doing their research.
 They are digging up these ancient gods, which are just another name for demons as we can read in the Old Testament and New Testament and from my personal experience too, all the gods of gentiles are demons, and I can testify that.
 I’ve seen Baal, which is mentioned in scripture, Asmodeus, Isis, Osiris, the guy named Loki who’s out there today, by the way, who interestingly, Loki – if this gives you any indication of the stronghold he gets – he’s the demon who goes around seeking people who have religious and priestly vocations to neglect entering those.